presqueasmr/portfolio-2024/content/2024-02-20-papa-s-vanitas.md

       - papa-s-vanitas/asset_lemon.svg
       - papa-s-vanitas/asset_butterfly.svg
     screenCenter:
-      - papa-s-vanitas/screen_top_left.svg
+      - papa-s-vanitas/asset_1.jpg
-      - papa-s-vanitas/screen_bottom_left.svg
+      - papa-s-vanitas/asset_2.jpg
     screenRight:
-      - papa-s-vanitas/screen_right_2.svg
+      - papa-s-vanitas/asset_3.jpg
-      - papa-s-vanitas/screen_top_right.svg
+      - papa-s-vanitas/asset_4.jpg
-      - papa-s-vanitas/screen_bottom_right.svg
+      - papa-s-vanitas/asset_5.jpg
-      - papa-s-vanitas/screen_right_4.svg
+      - papa-s-vanitas/asset_6.jpg
     assets:

+  learningSection:
+            - Working with 50 people on one and only project
+            - Designing and developing on an unusual device (taking into account this constraint or chance...)
+            - Never be certain of the quality of the UX/game design preventively and always test each iteration (be humble)

 nextProject: rencontres-num/
-nextProjectName: Bouillotte & Culotte
+nextProjectName: Rencontres du Numérique by CA
-nextProjectthumbnail: bouillotte_et_culotte/thumbnail_bouillotte-et-culotte.png
+nextProjectthumbnail: rencontres_by_CA/next_image.svg

 footer_version: sticky
 ---